feathersjs/docs/frameworks/vuejs.md

 ```

 ## Further study
 The Vue documentation is a fantastic source of reference.
-As your app grows, you may become interested in introducing Vuex, a state management library for Vue, and its based heavily on Redux.
+As your app grows, you may become interested in introducing Vuex, a state management library for Vue that's based heavily on Redux.

 Below is an introduction to using Vuex with Vue and Feathers on the backend.